chaitalipawarr/jucr-git-search-app/README.md

-# Getting Started with Create React App
+# Getting Started with JUCR App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project resembles Github search functionality with custom search.
+This React app is responsive and unit tested.

 ## Available Scripts